A 15-week, 10h/week accelerator for scientists and technologists to design 8-figure moonshot programs.

 Pat McGrath

-Program Director, Schmidt Sciences (former ARPA-E)
+Program Director, Schmidt Family Foundation (former ARPA-E)

 Tom Kalil